zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/generate-ssh-key/generate-ssh-keys.md

 Watch the video below for an overview of the Generate SSH Keys Cloud Shell option.
 [](youtube:oq2Hk1Yy9Cg)

-The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the OCI Console (Homepage).
-Cloud Shell comes with a pre-authenticated OCI CLI (Command Line Interface), set to the Console tenancy home page region, as well as up-to-date tools and utilities.
+The Cloud Shell machine is a small virtual machine running a Bash shell which you access through the Oracle Cloud Infrastructure Console (Homepage).
+Cloud Shell comes with a pre-authenticated Oracle Cloud Infrastructure CLI (Command Line Interface), set to the Console tenancy home page region, as well as up-to-date tools and utilities.
 To use the Cloud Shell machine, your tenancy administrator must grant the required IAM (Identity and Access Management) policy.

 ## Tasks